kmgowda/SBK/README.md

 ```

 At the end of the benchmarking session, DSB outputs the total data written/read , average throughput and latency , maximum latency  and the percentiles 50th, 75th, 95th, 99th , 99.9th and 99.99th for the complete data records written/read.
-The percentile is calculated for complete data written/read without any sampling ; hence the percentiles are 100% accurate.
 An example  final output is show as below:

 ```